Jewel in the Palace: Synopsis

 When Jang-geum is eight years old, King Yeongsan learns about the murder of his mother and vows revenge, seeking and killing people who were previously involved.
 Among them is Jang-geum's father, who so far managed to hide his identity.
-However, following an incident, Jang-geum accidentally causes him to be arrested.
-Her mother, rushing on the way to Hanyang to visit her husband, is spotted by the Choi family and eventually killed by an arrow.
+However, following an incident, Jang-geum accidentally reveals her father's identity and causes him to be arrested (and presumably executed later on).
+Her mother, rushing on the way to Hanyang to try save her husband, is spotted by the Choi family and eventually killed by an arrow.
 Jang-geum, now an orphan, is adopted by Kang Duk-gu and Na Ju-daek, a family making a living through selling wine.
 Two years later, Jang-geum enters the palace after King Jungjong ascends to the throne.
 She is committed to enter the middle kitchen (where her mother used to cook) to uncover a letter written by her mother.
 During this time, she meets Lady Han and they form a mother-daughter bond.
 The Right State Councillor Oh Gyeom-ho (the Choi clan's ally within the Royal Cabinet) frames Lady Han and Jang-geum as traitors in league with Jo Gwang-jo, the famous Joseon reformer.
 In an effort to save Jang-geum, Lady Han declares that she alone is guilty of treason.
 Nonetheless, both are judged guilty and sent to Jeju Island to work as government slaves.
 On the way to Jeju, Lady Han dies from her injuries.
 Lady Choi replaces her as head of the royal kitchen, while Jang-geum vows revenge.
 Official Min Jeong-ho, who's in love with Jang-geum, follows her to Jeju Island and offers to help her escape, but she refuses since doing so would mean never being able to return to the palace to not only clear Lady Han's name, but obtain justice for her mother's death.
 Min Jeong-ho declares he will wait for her and help her out throughout her stay in Jeju.